Forecast Aggregation via Peer Prediction: Setting

-\para{Forecast aggregation problem.} The forecast aggregation problem is to design an aggregation function $F:\left([0,1]\cup\emptyset\right)^{|\M|\times |\N|}$ $\rightarrow [0,1]^{|\M|}$ that takes predictions $P$ from agents on all events as input, and outputs an aggregated prediction $\hat{q}_i\in[0, 1]$ for each event $i$.
-The objective of the design is to make the aggregated predictions as accurate as possible.
-Most widely adopted accuracy metrics for forecasts include squared error (Brier score), cross-entropy loss (log scoring rule) and AUC-ROC.
-We introduce these metrics in Section~\ref{sec_metric}.
-Prediction accuracy can only be directly evaluated after the event outcomes are available, but aggregation happens before knowing the outcomes.
+\para{The forecast aggregation problem.} The forecast aggregation problem is to design an aggregation function $F:\left([0,1]\cup\{\emptyset\}\right)^{|\M|\times |\N|}\rightarrow [0,1]^{|\M|},$ which maps the prediction profile $P$ of all agents on all events to an aggregated prediction profile $\{\hat{q}_i\}_{i\in\M}$, where $\hat{q}_i\in[0,1]$ is the aggregated prediction for event $i$.
+The design goal is to make the aggregated predictions as accurate as possible.
+The accuracy of predictions is evaluated against the corresponding ground truth of the forecasted events, which are expected to be revealed some time after the aggregation.